 Blogging is easy, right?
 You write a post, hit publish, and then suddenly hundreds of people suddenly start visiting your page to read what you wrote!
 NOT!!
 The reality is that blogging does take effort – choosing content to write about, selecting the right SEO keywords, formatting the post, and getting people to actually come to your website all require strategy and effort.
 So many bloggers struggle with getting decent traffic to their sites because they are missing some of the key components.
-For those struggling with how to increase blog traffic, there are typically three mistakes that are costing you that beloved traffic!
+For those struggling with how to increase blog traffic, there are typically three mistakes that are costing you that beloved organic traffic!

 PIN ME FOR LATER!